PnS2018/pns2018.github.com/session_05.md

 ## Feature Matching

-Let's now consider a concrete application of the key points - _Feature Matching_.
+Let's now consider a concrete application of the keypoints - _Feature Matching_.
-Basically, we want to calculate the correspondence between the descriptors of two images.
+We want to calculate the correspondence between the descriptors of two images.

 <hr>